Set up a payment card method

 1. Obtain IDs and a publishable API key

-- In the Organization info section, note the ID value.
+3. In the Organization details section, note the ID value.

-- In the Website section, note the ID value.
-A website and organization is created automatically when you sign up to Rebilly.
+4. In the Website section, note the ID value.
+When you first log in to Rebilly, you create an organization as part of the setup process.
+A default website is created when a new organization is created.
 For more information, see Organizations and websites.

-- In the API Key Type section, select Publishable, then complete the form and click Save API key.
+2. In the API key type section, select Publishable, then complete the form and click Save API key.

 2. Set up a payment card method